RedHatInsights/insights-core/docs/customtut_parsers.rst

 as a SOS Report.
 The following examples will demonstrate development of different types of parsers.

+You can find the complete implementation of the parser and test code in the directory ``insights/docs/examples/parsers``.

+.. _parser-development-environment:

 Preparing Your Development Environment
 ======================================